Machine learning with neural networks

-If the network has more hidden layers, then their errors are computed recursively using Equation \eqnref{C6S2Delta}, and the formula for the weight increments has the same form as Equation \eqnref{C6S2GeneralRule} (Algorithm \ref{bp_algorithm}).
-Figure \figref{C6S1DeltaBackprop} illustrates the different ways in which neurons and errors are updated.
-The feed-forward structure of the layered network means that the neurons are updated from left to right (blue arrows).
-Equation \eqnref{C6S2Delta}, by contrast, implies that the errors are updated from the right to the left (red arrows), from the output layer to the hidden layer.
-The term {\em backpropagation} refers to this difference: the neurons are updated forward, the errors are updated backward.
+associated with the hidden layer.
+Note that the $\delta_m^{(\mu)}$ vanish when the output errors $\Delta_i^{(\mu)}$ are zero.
+Equation \eqnref{C6S2Delta} shows that the errors are determined recursively.
+The neuron states are also updated recursively, Equation \eqnref{C6S2MultiLayerFlow}, but there is an important difference between Equations \eqnref{C6S2Delta} and \eqnref{C6S2MultiLayerFlow}.
+The feed-forward structure of the layered network implies that the neurons are updated from left to right.
+Equation \eqnref{C6S2Delta}, by contrast, says that the errors are updated from right to left, from the output layer to the hidden layer.
+The term {\em backpropagation} refers to this difference: the neurons are updated forward, the errors are updated backwards.